masinde70/AI-for-HealthCare/README.md

   * Nothing acutely wrong with the patient
   * Patient in risk group for particular diseases
   * Imaging regularly for early detection
-  * e.g regular screening for colonscopies because of family history
+  * e.g regular screening for colonscopies because of family history.